 360, Rue McGill

-The Grand Trunk was a London railway company that established headquarters in Montreal.
-The five-story building on McGill Street was built between 1899 and 1902.
-Grand Trunk was operating in Quebec, Ontario and the eastern part of the United States.
+The Grand Trunk was a London-based railway company that established its North American headquarters in Montreal.
+Its five-story building on McGill Street was constructed between 1899 and 1902.
+At its peak, the company operated an extensive network across Quebec, Ontario, and the northeastern United States.

-Grand Trunk later became the Canadian National Railway Company (CN) (1922).
-The building was purchased by the Quebec Government in 1961 and they still occupy the building which now bears the name Gérald-Godin.
+In 1922, the Grand Trunk was absorbed into the newly formed Canadian National Railway Company (CN).
+The building was later acquired by the Quebec government in 1961 and is still in use today, now known as the Gérald-Godin Building.

 For an overview of Montreal click here.